3LW (album)

 3LW is the debut studio album by American girl group 3LW.
 It was released through Epic Records on December 5, 2000.
-The album contains their hit singles "No More (Baby I'ma Do Right)" and "Playas Gon' Play".
+The album contains their debut single "No More (Baby I'ma Do Right)" which peaked at number 23 on the Billboard Hot 100, and their follow-up single "Playas Gon' Play".
 3LW peaked at number 29 on the US Billboard 200 and was certified Platinum by Recording Industry Association of America (RIAA).
-To date it has sold 1.3 million copies in the US.
+As of March 2003, the album has sold 1.3 million copies in the US.

 Background and production

 In April 1999, Kiely Williams, Adrienne Bailon and Naturi Naughton met each other at an audition.
 The following week later the trio went to a recording studio to record a 4-song demo tape.
 Eventually they caught the attention of Sony Music Entertainment chairman/CEO Tommy Mottola and after performing for him he signed them to his label.
 For nine months the girls recorded material for their debut album.
 Bailon discussed the developmental experience saying, "We've become like sisters.
 We sing, pray, and go to church as unit".
 She continued," We have bunk beds, and "the bond we share is unbreakable".